Michaell109/Mike-Resophy/docs/installation_en.md

 ### 1.1 Install Resophy Main Service (Local)

-Resophy uses `uv` for dependency management and supports separated deployment architecture.
-You can deploy Resophy main service and AI servers on different machines.
+Resophy supports multiple installation methods.
+We recommend using `uv` for dependency management, but you can also use the traditional `conda` + `pip` approach.
+It supports separated deployment architecture, allowing you to deploy Resophy main service and AI servers on different machines.

-**Install Local Version (Run Resophy Main Service)**
+**Method 1: Using uv (Recommended)**

 On the machine where you want to run Resophy main service, install the local version (without AI server dependencies):